ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 on the page, the second entry corresponds to the second VIRTEL Suggest field on the page, and so on.

 .. index::
-   pair: Auto-Refresh; Scenarios
+   pair: AUTOREFRESH; Scenario Instructions

-Scenario Auto-refresh
+Scenario AUTOREFRESH
 ---------------------

 The majority of host applications use the 3270 protocol in a synchronous manner, meaning that each user input